 For larger groups, run the numbers before assuming a rental is cheaper.
 A five-bedroom Airbnb at $1,200/night plus fees for 10 people costs $120 per person.
 But two interconnected hotel suites at $300 each for the same group costs $60 per person — with a pool, daily cleaning, and no security deposit hold on your card.
 Hotels have actively expanded into group travel with suite inventory and connecting room options precisely to compete here.5

-Hotels Are Directly Competing for Airbnb's Market
+How Hotels Are Competing for Airbnb's Market

 The comparison is becoming more nuanced because hotel brands have started launching products designed to compete with Airbnb's core advantage: space and a home-like feel.